Maggab1031/poker_ai/README.md

 # poker_ai

 ## poker.py
-The module for controlling the mechanics of the virtual poker game
+The module for controlling the mechanics of the virtual poker game, imports hand.py

 ### card
 an object class that contains info like rank and suit